gbrdead/silo/c++/README.md

 - The thread scheduler is very fair.
 Thus the syncless implementation is close to perfect.
 The most privileged thread finishes its job at more than 99% ot the total job done.
 - At first glance, `oneapi::tbb::concurrent_bounded_queue` should work like `org::voidland::concurrent::MostlyNonBlockingPortionQueue` - non-blocking most of the time, blocking only on hitting its bounds.
 But its performance is too low for this to be true.
 - The average speed of the oneTBB queues is inexplicably low.
 Also, their performance is erratic - the speed varies wildly.
 - `boost::sync_bounded_queue` is buggy.
 Sometimes it fails to wake up a producer despite that the queue becomes not full and this leads to a deadlock.
-Also, its performance is erratic - the speed varies wildly.
+That is why it is not measured.

 ## TODO
 - Measure the performance with Clang.
 The tests so far have been performed with GCC.
+- Find and report the bug in `boost::sync_bounded_queue`.